 15. Whole grains:

 You probably know that whole grains are good for your heart.
 That’s what makes them good for your brain, too.
-Because, it turns out, taking care of your heart is another answer to your question of how to improve your memory.
+Because improving your heart health can improve memory too.